-The Charleston School of Law offers a distinctly unique urban setting within Charleston’s bustling “Upper King Street” district, known for its boutique shops, fine restaurants, and vital arts and entertainment nightlife.
+The Charleston School of Law offers a distinctly unique urban setting on King Street, known for its boutique shops, fine restaurants, and vital arts and entertainment nightlife.

-At the heart of the campus is the Sol Blatt Jr. Law Library, located in the artfully restored Camden Railyard Depot at 81 Mary Street.
-Listed as a National Historic Landmark, this circa 1850 building was the original railroad depot for the Best Friend of Charleston and is one of the best extant antebellum buildings associated with early railroad development in the South.
+At the heart of the campus is the Sol Blatt Jr. Law Library, located on the first floor of 385 Meeting Street.
 The school also has offices and classrooms at the adjacent building at 385 Meeting Street and 494 King Street.

 Click here for a campus map.